SAP-samples/teched2025-AD160/README.md

 ## Exercises

-The exercise is divided in three parts.
+The exercise is divided in two parts.
 In the Getting Started section we will introduce you into the AI concepts we are using and are going to set these up.
-In exercise 1 we will create an application to manage incidents.
+In exercise 1 we will connect to the S/4 system and create an application to manage incidents.
-In exercise 2 we will connect this app to a S4/HANA system.

 - [Getting Started](exercises/ex0/)
 - [Exercise 1 - Create an Incident Management app with agentic AI](exercises/ex1/)